bcarnevale-myob/TopGearKata/readme.md

 * Has zero automated tests

 What we do know:
-* The module takes one input, an integer reading that comes from the software which controls engine components.
+* The module takes one input, an integer reading that comes from the software which controls engine components
-* The module exposes 2 values integer values which are read by an unknown number of systems,. including one which performs the mechanical gear shifting
+* The module exposes two integer values which are read by an unknown number of systems, including one which performs the mechanical gear shifting
 * We are free to rename and refactor the code as long as it's exposed methods and properties are exactly the same

 What we have been told: